PriyankTyagii/AI-Assessment-Creator/README.md

 # AI Assessment Creator

 An AI-powered exam paper generator built for teachers.
-A teacher fills a form (subject, class, question types, marks, difficulty), the system queues a background job, calls the Groq API, and delivers a fully structured, exam-ready question paper with real-time progress updates and PDF download.
+A teacher fills a form (subject, class, question types, marks, difficulty), the system queues a background job, calls the Groq API, and delivers a fully structured, exam-ready question paper with real-time progress updates and PDF download..

 ---